rqlite/rqlite/DOC/BACKUPS.md

 # Backups

 rqlite supports hot backing up a node.
 You can retrieve and write a consistent snapshot of the underlying SQLite database to a file via a HTTP `GET` request to the endpoint `/db/backup`.

-For example, using `curl` you could retrieve a backup as follows:
+For example, using `curl`, you could retrieve a backup as follows:

 ```bash
 curl localhost:4001/db/backup -o bak.sqlite3